danielb42/kubeswitch/README.md

 The location of your `kube.conf` is read from environment variable `KUBECONFIG`.

 ## Run
 Just run `kubeswitch` and select your desired context/namespace.
+Alternatively, run `kubeswitch <namespace>` to switch to namespace in current context quickly.
+Run `kubeswitch <context> <namespace>` to switch to context/namespace.